microsoft/Azure-Kinect-Sensor-SDK/README.md

 # Why use the Azure Kinect Sensor SDK

 The Azure Kinect Sensor SDK enables you to get the most out of your Azure Kinect camera.
-This SDK provides acess to:
+Features inlclude:
 * Depth camera access
 * RGB camera access and control (e.g. exposure and white balance)
 * Motion sensor (gyroscope and accelerometer) access